 Inventory turnover ratio

-Inventory turnover ratio shows how frequently a company converts inventory into sales.
-This ratio reveals the inventory holding period.
-The shorter the holding period, Faster is the conversion of inventory into sales indicating better efficiency.
+The inventory turnover ratio shows how frequently a company converts inventory into sales.
+Also, this ratio reveals the inventory holding period.
+The shorter the holding period, the Faster the conversion of inventory into sales indicating better efficiency.

 Inventory Turnover Ratio = Cost of Goods Sold / Average Inventories